TinkerTechLab/TTLxGOVEE-Documentation/docs/intro.md

 6. Check your email for a message from `api-support@govee.com`.
 It may take a few minutes to arrive

 7. Your API key will be attached in the message.
-Copy it into [the singup form](https://govee.tinkertechlab.com/signup) when prompted!
+Copy it into [the signup form](https://govee.tinkertechlab.com/signup) when prompted!

 ## Controlling your devices